dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 tags:
 - electronics
 - bluetooth
-published: true
 title: Adding Bluetooth Apt-X Low Latency to AM/FM radio
+published: false

 ---
 # Goal

-Integrate a bluetooth Apt-X Low Latency receiver into an AM/FM portable radio to use for watching TV (with a matching Apt-X Low Latency Transmitter).
-Do it in a few hours' of effort using on-hand materials.
+The mission: integrate a bluetooth Apt-X Low Latency receiver into an AM/FM portable radio to use for watching TV (with a matching Apt-X Low Latency Transmitter); do it in a few hours' of effort using on-hand materials.

 ![](/uploads/bt-radio-final.jpg)

+I had a Panasonic RF-2400D, which is a fabulously simple audio device - it receives AM and FM radio.
+However, I wanted a higher-quality audio that a pretty terrible portable speaker I had been using for watching TV.
+The proposal was to integrate a Bluetooth Apt-X Low Latency receiver (BT-Rx) into this radio.
+A few problems needed to be solved:

+* Find the line-out audio signal from the RF processing chip
+  * Engineer a solution to multiplex the AM/FM signal and the line-out from the BT Rx to the audio amplifier.
+* Combine stereo output from Bluetooth to mono
+* Adapt the existing power sources to permanently power the BTRx
+* Physically mount the BTRx

+In short, all these things were done, although the power adaption took a few tries.

+## Stereo to Mono

+I had a spare 3.5mm plug.
+To this, I used two 470 ohm resistors on each channel, attached together to form the single output signal from the BTRx.
+For more details, see examples, such as at: [https://www.instructables.com/Simple-Way-to-Convert-Stereo-to-Mono/](https://www.instructables.com/Simple-Way-to-Convert-Stereo-to-Mono/ "https://www.instructables.com/Simple-Way-to-Convert-Stereo-to-Mono/")

+## Audio Signal Multiplexing

+I'll skip right to the good part.. investigating the circuit board.
+The heart of the RF audio processing is a Silicon Labs "SI48" series chip.  <TODO> which? [https://www.silabs.com/support/resources.p-audio-and-radio_multi-band-radios_si4820-24-25-31-35-36](https://www.silabs.com/support/resources.p-audio-and-radio_multi-band-radios_si4820-24-25-31-35-36 "https://www.silabs.com/support/resources.p-audio-and-radio_multi-band-radios_si4820-24-25-31-35-36")